Skip to main content

 Common Questions About Las Vegas Xeriscape

-What is the Las Vegas Cash for Grass rebate program and how much can I get?
+What is the Las Vegas Cash for Grass rebate program and how much does it pay?

 The Southern Nevada Water Authority's Water Smart Landscapes Rebate — commonly called Cash for Grass — pays property owners to convert qualifying turf to water-efficient landscaping.
-As of build time the program pays $3 per square foot for the first 10,000 square feet of converted turf and $1.50 per square foot above that.
-Rebate amounts and program rules have changed over time; verify current amounts at snwa.com before relying on any number for project planning.
-For most residential conversions, the rebate offsets a meaningful portion of total project cost.
+SNWA currently lists $5 per square foot for the first 10,000 square feet of qualifying grass removed.
+For single-family residential properties, SNWA lists $2.50 per square foot thereafter.
+For business, HOA, and multifamily properties, SNWA lists $1.50 per square foot thereafter.
+Rebate amounts, eligibility, required inspections, and water-provider add-on incentives can change — verify current rates and eligibility directly at snwa.com before relying on any number for project planning.

 What is Nevada AB 356 and does it require my HOA to remove turf?